Search Transit Toronto

 A map of the Finch West LRT route, issued by Metrolinx on April 11, 2019

-Text by Ameer Shash
+Text by Ameer Shash and James Bow

 See Also

-Transformative History of Finch Avenue West
+A Brief History of Finch Avenue

 Also during the early 1980s, Metropolitan Toronto and the TTC brought forward its Network 2011 plan for rapid transit expansion.
 This proposal called for subway construction on lines running along or near Sheppard Avenue East and Eglinton Avenue West, and on Pape and Eastern Avenues from the Bloor-Danforth subway to Union Station.
 The proposal included longer-term plans for further subway extensions, including taking the Sheppard line west from Sheppard West station, curving north to Finch near Keele, and following the hydro corridor north of Finch into northern Etobicoke, and south through Etobicoke to Kipling station.
 The Network 2011 proposal, while approved, ended up delayed, and only a small portion of its proposed lines have been built, but the need for improved transit on Finch Avenue West was acknowledged and remained.